-Each classroom has a Christian reflection area, which is changed and added to regularly in worship in the classroom and other times in the day.
+Some classrooms have a Christian reflection area, which are changed regularly.
 They are places where the children can come and ponder, reflect and pray.
 Our children cherish using these areas and free access to these is encouraged and supported.
-Staff use these areas too which helps to model ways in which these spaces can be interacted with.
+Staff use these areas too, which helps to model ways in which these spaces can be interacted with.

 Areas tend to have a key Bible verse and cross as the focal point.
 They include children’s Bibles, artefacts, pictures and questions to engage the children in thought, discussion and prayer.
 Each area is different and has been inspired by the children in that particular class.
 They are ever-evolving and the children and Spirituality Team often offer suggestions for how we can keep them refreshed and current.
 They usually follow the same theme as collective worship or class topics to enable the children to deepen their understanding and thoughts behind each Christian message and flourish spiritually.

 Reminders and suggestions for using the area are built into our everyday language and routines so that they are never seen as an add-on task but more as something that can be spontaneously used as desired.
 Children are able to develop and explore a strong spiritual sense of themselves both as an individual and as a member of our school community when using the prayer spaces around the school.